bigdata4mobility/bigdata4mobility.github.io/README.md

 # Open Source LBS Data

-For the available Open Source LBS data and their characteristics, please refer to the page [Open Source LBS Data](DATA.md).
+Please refer to the page [Open Source LBS Data](DATA.md) for the available Open Source LBS data and their characteristics.